Carpet beetle treatment in London

 The Carpet beetle treatment service we provide

-First of all we will survey your property and carry out the mandatory risk assessment.
-We will also inform you on the work that is being carried out and instruct you on the follow up procedure.
+In first place we hence survey the property and carry out the mandatory risk assessment.
+We also inform you on the work that is being carried out and instruct you on the follow up procedure.

 For your safety, our technicians will only use HSE approved pesticides and you will be allowed to return into your property after 2 hours.